andy74139/CommodityController/CommodityController/README.md

-﻿## CommodityController
+﻿## CommodityService

-Controller of commodity which supplies API to get sum of data.
+Service of commodity which supplies to get sum of data in commodities.